benj-sic/benjaminsiciliano.com/scripts/README.md

 2. Check that the network data file exists: `src/atlanta_techbio_data.js`
 3. Verify the public directory is writable
 4. On macOS, you may need to grant screen recording permissions to Terminal/VS Code

+#### LinkedIn Social Card Issues

+If the social card isn't appearing on LinkedIn:
+1. **Clear LinkedIn Cache**: Try sharing in a private/incognito window
+2. **Use LinkedIn Post Inspector**: Visit https://www.linkedin.com/post-inspector/ and paste your URL
+3. **Check Image Accessibility**: Verify the image loads at https://benjaminsiciliano.com/social-card.png?v=2
+4. **Wait for Cache**: LinkedIn can take up to 24 hours to update cached images
+5. **Test Page**: Visit https://benjaminsiciliano.com/social-test.html for debugging tools

 ### Integration